 There is a difference in the color of our old & new concrete, so I could paint or apply a thin coat of concrete over the area to make it look the same.
 But for right now we have no plans to do that, maybe one day!

 Here is the biggest change, the back porch.

 Can’t remember the before, here is a side by side of the porch.

 I am not a professional so please do your own research on how to fix chipped concrete.

-This was a cost-effective way to fix chipped cement and only took a couple of hours, plus it was less than $20.
-Anyone else need to fix some chipped steps or cement?
+This was a cost-effective way to fix chipped concrete and only took a couple of hours, plus it was less than $20.
+Anyone else need to repair chipped steps or concrete?